 Schedule A Dental Exam & Consultation

-If you believe you may need a tooth extraction or need wisdom teeth removed, call Infinity Dental of Fox Lake to schedule a consultation with one of our well-qualified dentists.
+If you believe you may need a tooth extraction or wisdom teeth removed, call Infinity Dental of Fox Lake to schedule a consultation with one of our well-qualified dentists.